mcka1n/zup-flask/README.md

 Operationalizing a [Flask](https://palletsprojects.com/p/flask/) web app

+The infrastructure of this project is being created using the AWS CloudFormation templates located in the [infrastructure/](../master/infrastructure) folder, these templates will create the network resources needed to spin a Kubernetes cluster (EKS)

+The deployment to the EKS cluster has been automated via Jenkins

 ## How to run it locally?

 1. Make sure you have Docker installed in your computer